 Bears are active all year round.
 Yes, you read that correctly….ALL YEAR ROUND!
 You may be saying to yourself “What about hibernation in the winter?”
-That is the number one misconception regarding bears.
+That is the number one misconception regarding wild bears.
 So, let’s discuss that first.

 The Biggest Misconception About Bears – Do They Truly Hibernate?

 True hibernation is when animals “sleep” through the winter.
 During this sleep, the animals will not wake up when they hear a loud noise or even if they are moved or touched.